seeinglogic/ariadne/README.md

 ## Thank you!

-To everyone who tries out this tool, it would mean a lot to me if you reach out and give me your thoughts on Twitter (@seeinglogic) or starring this repo.
+To everyone who tries out this tool, it would mean a lot to me if you reach out and give me your thoughts on [Twitter](https://twitter.com/seeinglogic) or starring this repo.
 I hope this helps you or gives you ideas on how to look at things a little differently.